dante4rt/Discord-Chat-Bot/README.md

 # Discord-Chat-Bot
-A simple Discord bot for sending random quotes and reposting messages in a channel.
+A versatile Discord bot that sends random quotes and reposts messages in a channel.
+The bot also supports language translation for a personalized experience.

 ## Screenshot
 ![Proof](https://i.ibb.co/3YFDYVx/Screenshot-at-Jan-11-00-08-44.png)